 If the detector has any unrecoverable run-time errors, a "Processor Fault" is declared.
 A "Processor Fault" will cause a "Fault Detected" message to scroll once a minute on the sensor display.
-If a Processor Fault occurs, the 4-20mA signal will be set at 0mA until the fault condition is resolved.
+If a Processor Fault occurs, the 4-20mA signal will be set at 0mA and the "Processor Fault" bit will be set until the fault condition is resolved.